ivanantipin/ivanantipin.github.io/_posts/2017-06-25-di-no-thanks.markdown

 }
 ```

-I use it at work for more than 2 years and feel relief comparing to times when I had to deal with spring and even with guice.
+I use this approach at work for more than 2 years and feel huge relief comparing to times when I had use spring.
+Hopefully this will be useful for lost souls in spring mess.